oddstream/cj/README.md

 3. A list of note titles that have been found by typing into the entry box above it
 4. A toolbar, containing commands to: change the current book or create a new book; create a new note; search for hashtags in the book.

+**STOP PRESS** I'm abandoning `com`, because it's worse - much worse - than anything you can do with a decent markdown editor like Typora or MarkText.

 ## A little app called `inc`

 `inc` is a simple app that allows you to write and retrieve incremental notes.
 You can have more than one notebook; the default one is called `Default`, but you can create others.